The internet has made life so much easier in so many ways.

 Most women who have ventured online will have experienced it at one time or another – men sending unsolicited pictures of their genitalia.
 If you’re a woman who’s involved in online dating, it’s probably happened to you at some point, but the phenomenon isn’t new.

-Fifteen years ago, it was happening in chat rooms and on instant messaging services.
+Twenty years ago, it was happening in chat rooms and on instant messaging services.
 You’d be minding your own business and then the next thing you know, some dude on the other side of the world (or maybe even a few blocks away) sends a photo of some erect, throbbing, veiny, one-eyed purple trouser snake and you’re supposed to be impressed.

 The reality is for these guys that: a) women really don’t want to see it, and b) often these photos are sent without asking and without any explanation or context.
 The dick pic might be sent before the guy even says “hello”.
 And c) it’s probably the 100th unwanted dick pic a woman has seen that week, especially if she’s on a dating site.
 Yawn.